VinnieGrack/terraform-biganimal/README.md

 biganimal credential create \
   --name "ba-user1"
 ```
 2. Add the following bash functions to your shellrc file (For example: `.bashrc` if you're using bash, `.zshrc` if you're using ZSH) and start a new shell.
+Or alternate you can copy this code into the terraform project folder under .profile file and use that as source for command line terminal by mapping the source e.g. source ./.profile
 ```bash
 ba_api_get_call () {
 	endpoint=$1